DeSantis pushes past embarrassing campaign start, raises $8.2M ahead of early state blitz

 “Do they wish they could do it over again?
 Probably,” David Oman, a veteran Republican Iowa operative, said of DeSantis’ glitch-ridden opening.
 “Will we be talking about it in 10 days?
 Probably not.”

-On Thursday, the Republican governor announced plans for a three-state blitz next week featuring at least a dozen stops.
+On Thursday, the Republican governor announced plans for a three-state blitz featuring at least a dozen stops next week.
 He’s scheduled to campaign Tuesday and Wednesday in Iowa before a trip to New Hampshire on Thursday and South Carolina on Friday.

 “We are laser-focused on taking Gov. DeSantis’ forward-thinking message for restoring America to every potential voter in Iowa, New Hampshire and South Carolina,” campaign manager Generra Peck said.
 “Our campaign is committed to putting in the time to win these early nominating states.
 No one will work harder than Gov. DeSantis to share his vision with the country — he has only begun to fight.”

-DeSantis is casting himself as the only legitimate Republican rival in the GOP’s crowded primary to former President Donald Trump, who holds a big lead in early polls along with a firm grip on a significant portion of the GOP’s passionate base.
+DeSantis is casting himself as the only legitimate Republican rival in the GOP’s crowded primary to former President Donald Trump, who holds a big lead in early polls and a firm grip on a significant portion of the GOP’s passionate base.

 Yet Trump is plagued by his own baggage, which includes multiple legal threats and a fixation on his 2020 election loss.